codingsoo/Archive/social-engineering-defense/README.md

 send money
 notify we
 ```
-You can see the details in the [check phishing with command folder](https://github.com/zerobugplz/social-engineering-defense/blob/master/check_phishing_with_command)
+You can see the details in the [check phishing with command folder](https://github.com/codingsoo/Archive/tree/main/social-engineering-defense/check_phishing_with_command)

 ### Check Malicious with Question Answering System(Paralex)

 We use [paralex](http://knowitall.cs.washington.edu/paralex/) system for this step.
 It is basically Question Answering System, but we changed the database to use it as question scam detector.
-Please download our [modified paralex file](https://drive.google.com/file/d/1XYXagUwkcKcFUU6Kljvh6zJAVSnHnM0t/view?usp=drive_web).

 ```
 unzip paralex-evaluation-test.zip